 Filing for Graduation

 All graduate students must file for graduation in the beginning of their last semester of coursework.
 The Academic Calendar shows the deadline to file for graduation every semester which can be done online via CUNYFirst.
 There is only one graduation ceremony at Baruch in the spring term.
 Students graduating in the summer (taking their last courses in the summer) can walk in the earlier spring ceremony if they file for graduation in the spring and indicate summer, not spring as their last term (summer has a September graduation date on the diploma).

 However, students who graduate in the fall (a Jan/Feb diploma date) can only attend the graduation ceremony the following spring.
 For more instructions on how to apply for graduation or for graduation ceremony facts, please visit the Registrar's website here.

 Graduate students can file an academic appeal for a number of reasons including: retroactive course withdrawal, reinstatement, and extension of time to complete a degree.
 Appeals are heard by the Committee on Academic Standing which is comprised of four faculty members elected by the entire MSPIA faculty and two student representatives as well as staff members.
 Students do not appear before the CAS.

 An Academic Appeals Form must be submitted along with a written statement and any supporting documentation (e.g. doctor's notes, hospital records, email correspondence, The appeal form and all supporting documentation in PDF format must be submitted to email@example.com with the subject line: ACADEMIC APPEAL.

 The committee considers appeals twice per semester and once during the summer.
-The appeal submission deadlines for Spring 2018 are: Tuesday, March 6th, 2018 and Tuesday, April 24th, 2018.
-Any submissions received after these dates will not be considered until the summer 2018 term.
+The appeal submission deadlines for Fall 2018 are: Tuesday, September 25th, 2018 and Tuesday, November 27th, 2018.
+Any submissions received after these dates will not be considered until the spring 2019 term.